 To suit my needs, I bent ‘Teaching literature is impossible; that is why it is difficult.’
 Northrop Frye, (1970), The Stubborn Structure, p.
 84

-Dear G-d, may I please be granted in my fifties more time to spend with Anders, Arendt, Augustine, Blake, Nietzsche, and Virilio.
+Dear G-d, may I please be granted in my fifties more time to spend with Anders, Arendt, Augustine, Blake, and Nietzsche.
 Amen.

 At first, that strange idea of a necessary or needed thought came about from reading a little bit of Nietzsche’s Ecce Homo.
 Then, I got more clarity from reading an interview with Jean-Luc Nancy, where he said “Une pensée advient parce qu’il la faut, non par l’invention d’un individu.”
 (A thought comes about because it is needed, not through the invention of an individual.)—here.